Bruce Lee said: be like water. Water fills the cup that it flows into. Likewise the teapot.

 Breaking letters free from the order of the alphabet, and instead using the letters of the alphabet in the new context of words and sentences, we can communicate freely.

-Likewise, when learning skills, we initially learn them in a set order to learn them.
+Learning any new skill, we initially learn them in a set order to learn them.
 But once learned, we can break the rules that we first learned them within so that we can play within new rule sets.

 That's how we learn to flow.